-We conclude this introduction by a conceptual point.
-Fudenberg and Tirole (1985) discuss the relevance of continuous-time models of timing games, on the following ground.
-Games in continuous time are best seen as idealized models for games in discrete time, with very short time periods.
-As Fudenberg and Tirole point out, in certain cases a limit of discrete-time equilibria has no equivalent in the continuous-time model.
-This is best seen on the grab-the-dollar game.3 At each time t, each of two players (with the same discount rate) can grab a dollar that lies between them.
+A second issue is more directly related to timing games.
+It turns out that the set of equilibrium outcomes in continuous-time timing games need not coincide with the limit set of equilibrium outcomes of discrete time versions of the game, when the length of the time periods shrinks to zero.
+This issue was first raised in [11], through the qrab-the-dollar game.
+In this game each of two players (with the same discount rate) can grab a dollar that lies between them, at any time.
 The game terminates once at least one of the players grabs the dollar.
 If at that time only one player grabbed the dollar, he receives 1, and his opponent receives 0.
-If both grabbed the dollar, both lose 1.
-In the discrete-time version of this game, the players are only allowed to act at exogenously given times (t_n) , where the sequence (t_n) is increasing.
-The unique symmetric equilibrium has both players grab the dollar with probability 1/2 at every time t_n (if the game still goes on at that stage) - yielding a payoff of zero to both players.4 When the stage length decreases to zero, the symmetric equilibrium strategies do not converge to any strategy profile of the continuoustime version, since such a limit strategy would have to stop with probability 1/2 at any time.
-Hence, the unique candidate would be the strategy profile in which both players stop with probability 1 at time zero - but the payoff associated with this profile differs from the limit of the discrete-time payoffs.
-Fudenberg and Tirole define an enlarged strategy space, that may be viewed as a compactification of the set of discrete-time strategy profiles.
+If both grabbed it, both lose 1.
+In the discrete-time version of this game, the players are only allowed to act at exogenously given times $(t_n)$ , where the sequence $(t_n)$ is increasing.
+The unique symmetric equilibrium has both players grab the dollar with probability 1/2 at every time $t_n$ (if the game still goes on at that stage), yielding a payoff of zero to both players.
+When the stage length decreases to zero, the symmetric equilibrium strategies do not converge to any strategy profile of the continuous-time version, since such a limit strategy would have to stop with probability 1/2 at any time.